Thursday 3rd July 2014

 16. Cut the ears at an angle and attach to the head using cooled boiled water.
 Roll a small sausage of pink paste and flatten, then mark a small line down the centre and stick in the mouth with cooled boiled water.

-17. To create the tail, make a sausage out of the celebration icing and roll one end into a point.
+17. To create the tail, make a sausage out of the white chocolate icing and roll one end into a point.
 Use your knife to create the fur and attach to the body with cooled boiled water.

 18. Use food colouring paste to paint the fur brown, leaving the icing plain around the mouth, above the eyes, on the chest and paws.